England's Coastal Access

 Weybourne to Sea Palling

 New access rights came into force for the first Norfolk stretch of the England Coast Path, Natural England announced 12 December 2014.
-This will enable people to enjoy 41 kilometres of coastline between Sea Palling and Weybourne.
+This enabled people to enjoy 41 kilometres of coastline between Sea Palling and Weybourne.
 See press release

 Further information on this Coastal Access section and other areas can be found on the Natural England Coastal Access web page